The Flying MobulasWanna go see the Mobula jump?

 I'm glad I brought my wet suit with my snorkel gear.
 It was needed!

-A local family who is tenting near us, come over with red solo cups full of freshly made ceviche.
-I take one gracefully, but worry the fish might be from within the national park, which goes against everything I was soapboxing about earlier.
+A local family who is tenting next to where we set up our beach umbrella, wave and come over with red solo cups full of freshly made ceviche.
+I take one gracefully, but worry the fish might be caught from within the national park, which goes against everything I was soap boxing about earlier.

-While J and I are having an animated debate in English on this very subject, the father wanders over and reassures us he caught it this morning outside the park.
+While J and I are having an animated debate in English on this very subject, the father wanders over and reassures us that he caught it this morning outside the park.
 He shows me on a map where.
-Turns out he is a chef at one of the restaurants in Los Cabos and talks about seafood sustainability with a passion.
+Turns out he is a chef at one of the restaurants in Los Cabos and begins to talk about seafood sustainability with a passion.
 I stand down